-International book scouting from the heart of London
+16 years of international literary scouting from the heart of London

 Harriet joined the agency in 2015, after interning at Octopus and at Janklow and Nesbit in London.
 She has degrees in Classics from King’s College

 Sophie joined the agency in 2019 after working at Penguin Random House Children’s, Curtis Brown and Bell Lomax Moreton.
 She has degrees in

 Katy joined the agency in 2019 after completing her BA in English and American Literatures at Keele University.
 She has previously interned for various literary agents, and reads Children’s and YA, as well as Fantasy.